jundsp/VAE-BSS/README.md

 * For example, enter this command in terminal: `python3 evaluate.py`

 **`evaluate.py`** uses models that we pre-trained in an unsupervised way to separate mixed MNIST handwritten digit images.
 Results for K = 2, 3, 4 assumed model sources are saved in the results directory.
-The models include normal auto-encoders, variational auto-encoders, and the VAE with masking, to show their qualities.

-VAE and VAE with masking performs excellently, providing high quality separation without knowing the true number of source images in the mixture and without ever having access to the true ground truth source images.
+The models include normal auto-encoders, variational auto-encoders, and the VAE with masking, to compare their qualities.
+The VAEs, with or without masking, perform high quality separation without knowing the true number of source images in the mixture and without ever having access to the true ground truth source images.

 **`train.py`** starts from scratch and trains a VAE model solely on data mixtures in an unsupervised way.
 It demonstrates the training procedure described in our paper.
 The number of epochs for training / testing is defined in "argparser.py".
 The other arguments defined in that file allow you to try different hyperparameters and settings for model training / specification, such as the dimension of the latent space, the prior probability, and the batch size.